Side-by-side benchmark

 |---|

 How to read this.
 Allulose is the only entry that behaves like sugar in the kitchen — it browns and adds bulk — while carrying near-zero calories and a zero glycemic index, sitting outside the US "added sugar" line, and falling outside the 2023 WHO advisory on non-sugar sweeteners.
 That combination is what this view is built to surface.
-The data is descriptive, drawn from the per-sweetener pages; it is not dietary advice.
+California's Real Food, Healthy Kids Act (AB 1264, 2025) names many of these sweeteners — including stevia and monk fruit — among substances that classify a food as ultraprocessed for K-12 school nutrition; allulose is not among them, and sugars are addressed under separate added-sugar provisions.
+More on AB 1264 → The data is descriptive, drawn from the per-sweetener pages; it is not dietary advice.
 Dataset: CC BY 4.0 · JSON · CSV.